espena/wp-csp-core-patches/README.md

    #> git clone https://github.com/espena/wp-csp-core-patches.git
    #> cd wp-csp-core-patches
    ```
-2. Run *make* to create the output directory and build the patch files:
+2. Run `make` to build the patches and write the output files to `wp-csp-patch`.
+   This will also generate the secret nonce placeholder that will be
+   known to you only:
    ```
    #> make
    ```